entzmingerc/drumcrow/README.md

 `CROW.C3 X Y Z` Trigger envelopes on channel X with note Y and amplitude Z
 Input voltage 0-10V is typically mapped to -10 to +10 value inside drumcrow.

-Navigate and select drumcrow parameters using digits (module, param, channel)
+Examples: navigate using digits (module, param, channel)
 `CROW.C1 234` select module 2 param 3 on channel 4, input voltage sets the value
 `CROW.C1 1234` put a 1 in front to set ratio
 `CROW.C1 2234` put a 2 in front to set synth model